The Board of Pesticides Control adopted amendments to seven chapters.

 A Public Hearing was held on Friday, August 8, 2014 at 8:30 AM and written comments were accepted until 5:00 PM August 22, 2014.
-The Board will be reviewing the comments at upcoming meetings.
+The Board adopted amendments on October 24, 2014.

 - Persons installing antimicrobial metal hardware.

 - Exempts aerial applicators certified in other states from passing a written regulation exam and allows for issuance of reciprocal licensing when the staff determines that an urgent pest issue exists and when staff verbally reviews pertinent Maine laws with the applicator.

 - Shortens the time period a person must wait before re-taking an exam they have failed to 6 days.

 Chapter 32 Certification and Licensing Provisions/Private Applicator—Shortens the time period a person must wait before re-taking an exam they have failed to 6 days.

 Chapter 33 Certification & Licensing Provisions/Private Applicators of General Use Pesticides